 Our probate attorneys offer the following services to help you walk through the process:

-- Affidavit of Heirship – a fast way for beneficiaries to establish ownership of real property and avoid probate court.
+- Affidavit of Heirship – A form that can be filled for beneficiaries to quickly establish ownership of real property and avoid probate court.

 - Small Estate Affidavit – If the deceased estate value is $50,000 or less, excluding homestead real property, and other requirements are met, you may be able to transfer assets via an affidavit rather than going through the probate process.

 An essential part of the probate process is declaring an estate administrator.
 A letter of testament is a document granted by a court that states the person acting as legal executor for an estate.
 This type of document should be written up by an estate planning attorney who has experience in the probate process.
 Our team at De Ford Law Firm has the knowledge needed to accurately prepare these documents for you.

 There are some requirements that the Texas Probate Code mandates from executors and administrators in any probate proceeding.
 Depending on the type of probate, you may need to submit some of the following documents: